PX4/PX4-user_guide/en/peripherals/dshot.md

 FMUv5-based boards (e.g. Pixhawk 4 or CUAV Pixhawk V5+) support DShot only on the first four FMU pins due to hardware conflicts.
 The other pins cannot be used as motor/servo outputs.

-FMUv5x and FMUv6x based boards support DShot only on the a block of channels 1 to 4, and a block of channels 5 and 6.
+FMUv5x and FMUv6x based boards support DShot only on the a group of channels 1 to 4, and a second group of channels 5 and 6.
-If DShot is enabled on either of these blocks, each channel within the block will only output DShot.
+If DShot is enabled on either of these groups, each channel within the group will only output DShot.
-While DShot is enabled on either or both blocks, normal PWM is supported on any channels which are not in the DShot enabled block(s).
+While DShot is enabled on either or both groups, normal PWM is supported on any channels which are not in the DShot enabled groups(s).
 :::

 ## Configuration